Definition

 Open Editing

-All different in-camera, on-camera and post-processing techniques can be used except those using AI generative technology.
+All different in-camera, on-camera and post-capture techniques can be used except those using AI generative technology.
 All elements contained in the submitted images including replacement skies, textures and added elements must have been taken by the submitting photographer.
 Elements contained in an image can be removed.
 No digital frames or mats are permitted.

 By submitting your images to a CAPA Competition you are asserting that your images meet their requirements.
 In simple terms, your photos must be "photographic" in origin, capture by you, and must be free of "generative" AI content.
 Every CAPA Competition web page contains a link to the "ELIGIBILITY CRITERIA" page, as well as their current "STANCE ON AI-GENERATED IMAGES", both of which are accessible by the public.
 Every VCC member entering external competitions should read both papers.